cherrypy/cherrypy/docs/tutorials.rst

 separated by a `&` character.

-Notice how we have to convert the given `length` value to and integer.
+Notice how we have to convert the given `length` value to an integer.
 Indeed, values are sent out from the client to our server as strings.

 Much like CherryPy maps URL path segments to exposed functions,